Mattcrmx/c-monitoring/README.md

 -n --name: the name of the process to monitor
 -t --time: the time limit of the watchdog
--i --interval: the interval at which the watchdog will watch the descriptors
+-i --interval: the interval at which the watchdog will watch the descriptors -s --stats: enable statistics collection, and csv export of the file descriptors monitoring
 ```